gnieboer/tsp-redesign/pages/calculators/how-much-can-i-contribute/panel3.md

   left="Number of salary payments remaining in <span id='yearF'>YYYY</span>" %}

 {% capture newAmountTextBlock %}

-<div style="width: 80%"><strong>Here’s the new amount you can contribute each remaining pay period if you
+<strong>Here’s the new amount you can contribute each remaining pay period if you
 want to maximize your contributions for <span id='yearG'>YYYY</span></strong> (rounded down to the nearest dollar).

-<br><br>
-To change how much you contribute, log into your payroll system and select the Thrift Savings Plan option.
-Common payroll systems include
-<a class="externalLink" href="/other/exit/exit_tsp_website.html?urlIdx= 6"
+<p>To change how much you contribute, log into your payroll system and select the Thrift Savings Plan option.
+Common payroll systems include <a class="externalLink" href="/other/exit/exit_tsp_website.html?urlIdx= 6"
   title="myPay website opens in a new window.">myPay</a>, EBIS,
 <a class="externalLink" href="/other/exit/exit_tsp_website.html?urlIdx=44"
   title="Employee Personal Page website opens in a new window.">Employee Personal Page</a>,
 <a class="externalLink" href="/other/exit/exit_tsp_website.html?urlIdx=45"